kiboschool/course-intro-to-data-science/src/lessons/data-visualization/what-is-visualization.md

 # Data visualization for businesses
 From decsion making to performance monitoring and customer insights, data visualization plays a crucial role in businesses across various industries.
 By leveraging visualizations, we can unlock the value of data, gain insights, and drive success in a competitive market landscape.  -->

-> ➡️ In the next section, you'll be learn different data visualization tools.
+> ➡️ In the next lesson, you'll learn different data visualization tools.